 A {\em Steinhaus graph} of order $n\ge1$ is a simple graph whose adjacency matrix has an upper-triangular part which is a binary Steinhaus triangle of size $n-1$.
-For any sequence $S=(a_1,a_2,\ldots,a_{n-1})$ of $0$'s and $1$'s of length $n-1$, its associated Steinhaus graph $\Sgraph{S}$ is the simple graph of order $n$ whose adjacency matrix $\Smat{S}=\left(a_{i,j}\right)_{1\le i,j\le n}$ verifies \begin{enumerate}[i)] \item $a_{i,j} = a_{j,i}$, for all $i,j\in\{1,\ldots,n\}$, (symmetry) \item $a_{i,i} = 0$, for all $i\in\{1,\ldots,n\}$, (diagonal of zeroes) \item $a_{1,j} = a_{j-1}$, for all $j\in\{2,\ldots,n-1\}$, (sequence $S$) \item $a_{i,j} = a_{i-1,j-1}+a_{i-1,j}$, for all integers $i,j$ such that $2\le i<j\le n$, (local rule of $\Strig{S}$) \end{enumerate} where $\left\{x,\ldots,y\right\}$ denotes the set of integers $\left\{i\in\Z\ \middle|\ x\le i\le y\right\}$, for any integers $x$ and $y$.
+For any sequence $S=(a_1,a_2,\ldots,a_{n-1})$ of $0$'s and $1$'s of length $n-1$, its associated Steinhaus graph $\Sgraph{S}$ is the simple graph of order $n$ whose adjacency matrix $\Smat{S}=\left(a_{i,j}\right)_{1\le i,j\le n}$ verifies \begin{enumerate}[i)] \item $a_{i,j} = a_{j,i}$, for all $i,j\in\{1,\ldots,n\}$, (symmetry) \item $a_{i,i} = 0$, for all $i\in\{1,\ldots,n\}$, (diagonal of zeroes) \item $a_{1,j} = a_{j-1}$, for all $j\in\{2,\ldots,n-1\}$, (sequence $S$) \item $a_{i,j} \equiv a_{i-1,j-1}+a_{i-1,j}\tpmod{2}$, for all integers $i,j$ such that $2\le i<j\le n$, (local rule of $\Strig{S}$) \end{enumerate} where $\left\{x,\ldots,y\right\}$ denotes the set of integers $\left\{i\in\Z\ \middle|\ x\le i\le y\right\}$, for any integers $x$ and $y$.
 For example, for $S=(0010100)$, the Steinhaus graph $\Sgraph{S}$ and its adjacency matrix $\Smat{S}$ are depicted in Figure~\ref{fig4}.

-The set of Steinhaus graphs of order $n$ is denoted by $\SG{n}$, for all positive integers $n$.
+The set of Steinhaus graphs of order $n$ is denoted by $\SG{n}$.
 It is clear that there is a natural correspondence between $\SG{n}$ and $\ST{n-1}$.
-Therefore, for all positive integers $n$, the set $\SG{n}$ is a vector space over $\Zn{2}$ of dimension $n-1$.
+Therefore, the set $\SG{n}$ is a vector space over $\Zn{2}$ of dimension $n-1$.